deepset-ai/haystack/docs/_src/api/api/pipelines.md

 def uptime() -> timedelta
 ```

-Returns the uptime of the pipeline (seconds).
+Returns the uptime of the pipeline in timedelta.

 <a id="base._HaystackBeirRetrieverAdapter"></a>